Carcinoid: History

-They were first characterized in 1907 by Siegfried Oberndorfer, a German pathologist at the University of Munich, who coined the term karzinoide, or "carcinoma-like", to describe the unique feature of behaving like a benign tumor despite having a malignant appearance microscopically.
+They were first characterized in 1907 by Siegfried Oberndorfer, a German pathologist at LMU Munich, who coined the term karzinoide, or "carcinoma-like", to describe the unique feature of behaving like a benign tumor despite having a malignant appearance microscopically.
 The recognition of their endocrine-related properties was later described by Gosset and Masson in 1914, and these tumors are now known to arise from the enterochromaffin (EC) and enterochromaffin-like (ECL) cells of the gut.
 Some sources credit Otto Lubarsch with the discovery.

 In 2000, the World Health Organization redefined "carcinoid", but this new definition has not been accepted by all practitioners.
 This has led to some complexity in distinguishing between carcinoid and other neuroendocrine tumors in the literature.
 According to the American Cancer Society, the 2000 WHO definition states:

 The WHO now divides these growths into neuroendocrine tumors and neuroendocrine cancers.
 Neuroendocrine tumors are growths that look benign but that might possibly be able to spread to other parts of the body.
 Neuroendocrine cancers are abnormal growths of neuroendocrine cells which can spread to other parts of the body.